THE GOWLLAND FAMILY

 All Saints, Frindsbury

-1681 15th September Marriage of John Gowland and Mary Ruush (?) - here
+1681 15th September Marriage of John Gowland and Jane Ruush (?) - here

 St Nicholas, Rochester